Why Cairo

 Safety & Stewardship Notes

-Use licensed guides and vetted drivers, and brief the group on market etiquette.
+Use licensed guides and vetted drivers, and brief the group on market etiquette before walking routes.
 Encourage modest dress for religious sites and follow site photography rules.

 FAQs